 The American Civil Liberties Union gets to the point in “What is Net Neutrality?” and this timeline from TechCrunch provides a meatier history.
 We’ve been at this since the sixties!
 It’s a reminder that technology develops and evolves exponentially, and we must stay involved.

 Legislation like this is affecting the privacy and freedom of consumers across the world, and there are steps you can take a more proactive and protected user.

 So this bill is called “Restoring Internet Freedom”… and though some may be resigned to Uncle Sam’s eye all up in their Drive, that Orwellian title should beg several questions.
 We took our questions to Hammy Havoc last year.

 He’s a multi-faceted cypherpunk in the UK, who shared his philosophy and advice in a Q&A covering issues of privacy that he’s studied, observed, and faced head on, as well as the open-source alternatives that we could all utilize.
-Reach out to us if you’d like to share perspectives from your experience.
+Reach out to us if you’d like to contribute a perspective from your experience.

 It’s time to get personal – the most effective comments come from your experience.

 As well-put and informative as the drafted comments are, take some time to relate what open internet and consumer protections mean to you – that is, why access to quality Internet should be the norm, in your opinion.

 You can send multiple comments, and with personal statements there’s some variety on record and we can guard against disregard on the grounds of automation.
 Here’s a helpful piece on how to draft a meaningful and effective message to the FCC.

 And vital.
 Start with the social media- (and aesthetic-) friendly graphics below, crafted by the folks at battleforthenet.com, where you can post a comment, get more information and guidance in efforts to preserve net neutrality individually and collectively.